sje30/waverepo/README.md

 written as a reproducible research document.
 See the README in that folder.

+### Peer review

+[Gigascience](http://gigasciencejournal.com) allows for open peer review, so you can see all the [peer-review reports and responses](https://gigascience.biomedcentral.com/articles/10.1186/2047-217X-3-3/open-peer-review).
+In particular, note the
+[supplementary pdf]() sent by Christophe Pouzat, which demonstrates an advantage of submitting your code - he was able to show alternative methods for presenting the results.

 ## Docker

 We now have a docker container for this project: